Lectionary reading

 The problem isn’t the making of money – it’s HOW we make our money.
 Are we choosing to live rightly in every way?
 Are we staying off the path of corruption and keeping our hearts right?

-This is not about judging others – it is inward looking.
-Carefully examining our inward motives of my heart – no one else’s – and only being responsible and answering for ourselves.
+This is not about judging others – it is inward-looking.
+Carefully examining the inward motives of my heart – no one else’s – and only being responsible and answering for ourselves.
 Did we act uprightly in what we chose and decided?

 This has nothing to do with outward appearances!